 But once they are fully installed, aftercare is no longer required.
 Just remember to properly brush at least 3x a day, floss and rinse, and use mouthwash every now and then.
 Also, do avoid eating hard foods during the first week after the application since they may get cracked or chipped.
 Keep in mind that broken or chipped veneers are unrepairable.

 We would be delighted to help our patients have those lovely, pearly-white teeth that they can be proud of.
 We’ll provide you with excellent customer service and experience.
-Our clinic is located in Frisco, TX, just minutes from The Colony and Prosper in the greater DFW metro.
-Don’t hesitate to give us a call, send us an email or visit our clinic for any questions or concerns that you may have.
+Our dental clinic is located in Frisco, TX, just minutes from The Colony and Prosper.
+Don’t hesitate to give us a call, send us an email, or visit our clinic for any questions or concerns that you may have.